HiAragorn/Boto3-Deployment/README.md

 When you receive the message that "IT IS FINISHED"

-open your aws console, copy the instance public dns name. open a browser, type https://instance public dns name
+open your aws console, copy the instance public dns name. open a browser, type "https://instance public dns name"

 you will get a warning because it is a self signed certificate.